turkenh/ansible-interactive-tutorial/README.md

 15. Free play
 ```

-You can run each lesson invididually but it is **highly encoureged to follow the order** as most of them are built on top of the previous one!
+You can run each lesson individually but it is **highly encouraged to follow the order** as most of them are built on top of the previous one!

 ### Containers

 `tutorial.sh` starts 4 docker containers behind the scenes.
 1 for running the tutorial itself and 3 as ansible nodes which behave exactly same as (virtual or physical) machines throughout the tutorial.

-**ansible.tutorial** is and alpine based tutorial container in which ansible and [nutsh](https://github.com/turkenh/nutsh) (a framework for creating interactive command line tutorials) is available.
+**ansible.tutorial** is an alpine based tutorial container in which ansible and [nutsh](https://github.com/turkenh/nutsh) (a framework for creating interactive command line tutorials) are available.

 **host0.example.org**, **host1.example.org** and **host2.example.org** are the Ubuntu 16.04 based containers that act as ansible nodes.
 These nodes were already provisioned with the ssh key of **ansible.tutorial** container.
 So that you don't have to deal with setting up keys.